mariovisic/ruby2d-games/03 - Pong/readme.md

 Once the ball is hit by either the player or the opponent, the opponent will think for a moment and then start following where it calculates the ball will end up.

 ![game v3 screenshot](screenshot_v3.png)

+## Version 4

+Add support to control the player via a gamepad as well as the keyboard